Important advice from Alaska DUI Attorneys

 FUTURE COURT DATES AFTER ARRAIGNMENT

-Unless we advise you otherwise, you will not need to be at the pre-trial conference or trial call.
-At the “calendar call” we will appear for you.
+Unless our attorneys advise you otherwise, you will not need to be at the pre-trial conference or trial call.
+At the “calendar call” we will appear for you representing you as your Alaska DUI attorneys.

 The DMV hearing is almost always a telephonic hearing.
 The hearing officer would be on the telephone in her office.
-We would be on my phone at my office, and the officers who are subpoenaed to testify would also be called telephonically.
+Our Alaska DUI attorneys will be on the phone at our office, and the officers who are subpoenaed to testify would also be called telephonically.
 Your presence at the DMV hearing is not mandatory.
 Often, our clients do not testify at the DMV hearing.
 Sometimes they do.
-It depends entirely on our analysis of the case and the issues involved.
+It depends entirely on our analysis of the case and the issues involved and our Alaska DUI attorneys will keep you informed all along the way.

 DMV AND COURT – TWO COMPLETELY SEPARATE PROCEEDINGS

 Both the DMV and the court can revoke your driving privileges.
-This means that we will need to prevail in both proceedings in order to avoid a loss of your license.
+This means that our attorneys will need to prevail in both proceedings in order to avoid a loss of your license.
 If we prevail in both proceedings your license will be reinstated in full.

-Our hope and intent is to avoid a license revocation altogether.
+Our experienced Alaska DUI attorneys will try hard to avoid a license revocation altogether.
 If, however, the DMV rules against us, the DMV (or the court if convicted of DUI) would revoke your driving privileges.
 If you have no prior convictions for DUI or refusal in the last 15 years before your arrest, a revocation would be for 90 days.
 If revoked for DUI, the first 30 days of the revocation is absolute, with no driving whatsoever.
 During the last 60 days of a 90 day revocation, you could apply for a limited license for work purposes only.
 There is no option for a limited license if revoked for refusal of the breath test.

 A “work permit” (limited license for last 60 days of 90 day revocation) requires that you be enrolled in an alcohol treatment program recommended by ASAP (the “Alcohol Safety Action Program”).
 You must have the ignition interlock device installed on your vehicle and a supervisor of your employment must sign off on a limited license application – indicating your hours of work.
 If you are self-employed you can sign the application yourself, but you will need to present a copy of a business license to show proof of your self-employment.
 A limited license application is available on-line at http://www.state.ak.us/local/akpaaes/ADMIN/dmv/forms/pdfs/404.pdf.
 You can also obtain one at the DMV office.

-There are many ways that your case may be resolved.
-After our review and analysis of ALL of the relevant discovery materials, we will be in a much better position to advise you on the best course to proceed.
+There are many ways that your DUI case may be resolved.
+After our Alaska DUI attorneys review and perform analysis of ALL of the relevant discovery materials, we will be in a much better position to advise you on the best course to proceed.

 There are several possibilities.
 First, it is possible that your case may be dismissed.
 Second, it is possible that we may be able to negotiate the charges in your case to a lesser offense.
 Third, there may be pretrial “motions” to file, in which we ask the court to exclude or suppress evidence, such as the breath test evidence.
 Fourth, your case may go to trial, in which case you would either be acquitted (not guilty) or convicted (guilty).
 Fifth, you may choose to plead guilty to a DUI.